xian-network/xian-core/docs/multi_node_testing.md

    every node.
 4. Run `PYTHONPATH=src pytest tests/abci_methods/test_multi_node_app_hash.py -q`
    to ensure the scenario executes deterministically.
 When optional dependencies such as `contracting` are missing the suite will skip instead of running.
+The recorder will surface any non-deterministic state writes even if the production `app_hash` value does not yet reflect them.

 ## Creating additional block flows